u0953009/11/README.md

 **2. Data description**
    - Images used to train this classifier are (1) photos (2) simulation images (3) extracted images from videos of an Allegro robotic hand trying to grasp an object.
    - After the robotic hand tries to grasp, if it is successful it has an object in hand.
 Otherwise, an object is on the desk or floor.
+   - All photos and images used to train and test are grayscale.
    - data samples
      - Photo samples
        Photos were taken before and after each try.